oscargong/DSCI-558/README.md

 ## Documents

 The W3C documents are hard to read: poorly typography and impossible to mark up.
-I put my organized version of W3C documents here
+KG is a rapid-growing domain, lacks well-written documentation.
+I put my organized W3C documents and other useful materials here.